Explore with Us:

 FEBRUARY 15 at 7pm

-On Thursday, February 15 at 7:00pm, Dr. Linda Caldwell Epps returns to the Library to discuss the book Never Caught: The Washingtons’ Relentless Pursuit of their Runaway Slave, Ona Judge.
+On Thursday, February 15 at 7:00pm, Dr. Linda Caldwell Epps returns to the Library to discuss the book Never Caught: The Washingtons’ Relentless Pursuit of their Runaway Slave, Ona Judge by Erica Armstrong Dunbar.
 A limited number of copies of the book will be available to borrow beginning February 1.
 Stop by or call the Reference Desk at 908-322-5007 x 204 to reserve a copy.
 Registration is required as well.

 “In Search of the Slave Who Defied George Washington.”
 New York Times article about Ona Judge and Erica Armstrong Dunbar’s determined quest to bring her story to light.